Gregory I the Great

 What is the best place to start reading Gregory I the Great?

 A good starting point for reading Gregory I the Great is his 'Pastoral Rule,' which outlines his vision for church leadership and pastoral care.
-This work provides insight into his theological priorities and practical guidance for clergy.
+This work provides insight into his theological priorities and his approach to guiding the church.